KevinConti/kevinconti/content/blog/softwareideas-daily-blog/index.md

 -   (Stretch) Write opportunity #3 for this week's newsletter.

 Tomorrow marks the three month anniversary of Software Ideas, so I'm excited to do a little metric review then!

+#### October 8th

+💰 MRR: $6,090
+💵 Revenue: $19,357
+😊 Customer Count: 324
+💔 Renewed-Churn ratio: 3-0 (0% churn!)
+📝 Free Email List: 3,283

+Yesterday was a big day for Software Ideas!
+First of all, I made a post that was #1 on Indie Hackers for most of the day - [How I grew Software Ideas to \$6k MRR in three months](https://www.indiehackers.com/post/how-i-grew-software-ideas-to-6k-mrr-in-three-months-4b6598f378).
+In it, I laid out a few key takeaways from my experience so far:

+-   When looking for qualified leads, you need to give value first, and offer a reason for people to engage with YOU, not the other way around!
+-   Setting a specific goal ahead of time is key for pre-sales, so you know that you're not cheating yourself.
+It's too easy to lower your price or the number of sales and trick yourself that you succeeded when you didn't.
+-   By front-loading all the risky parts of the business by pre-selling and validating channels, growth comes as a natural side-effect!

+If you want to see the full context for these lessons, check out the blog post!

+That post received about 2,000 views, led to roughly 80 free signups, and 8 new customers.
+Not bad!

+Secondly, yesterday was a big day because it was the three month anniversary of Software Ideas.
+That means that the first customers were elligible to renew their subscription.

+Churn has been an ongoing question for Software Ideas.
+How many people will want to renew an ideas newsletter after their first three months?
+How many people will leave?
+As you may know, keeping churn below 10% - and ideally below 5% - is key for a subscription business.
+Anything above that and it's a problem that needs to be solved.

+So, how did the first day go?
+Out of four people, 3 renewed, and 1 card was declined.
+I'm keeping the declined card as a 'maybe' for now, so I'll call it a success so far!

+This is a new KPI for Software Ideas, so I'll be keeping track of it manually for the next couple weeks, until I see a trend.
+Today there are another four people who are up for renewal, so we'll see what happens!

+Last but not least, today a new issue goes out, which is usually correlated with a few new sales.
+So I'm hoping for a good day!

+##### On ups and downs

+I've given up on being emotionless through ups and downs.
+I think it's just the reality of being a founder that you have to face these things.
+So on days like yesterday, where everything just seemed to go perfectly, I'm actually encouraging myself to get excited.
+I want the highs to be real high, because I know that otherwise the inevitable lows will drag me down.

+I know this isn't the typical advice on how to deal with ups and downs.
+Most founders try to temper their emotions in _both_ directions.
+But that hasn't worked for me.
+What is working for me is to be okay when I'm upset for the day because the business is having an issue, and to be okay to be over-excited when it's doing well.